cyclus/cyclus.github.com/source/cep/cep4.rst

 The concerns driving this CEP are threefold :

-* **Unambiguous Citability**
+* **Unambiguous Citation**
 * **Author Identification**
 * **Contribution Equality**

-First, public and unambigious citeability of scientific and code products like those in the |cyclus| ecosystem is of paramount importance to scientific reproducibility.
+First, public and unambiguous citation of scientific and code products like those in the |cyclus| ecosystem is of paramount importance to scientific reproducibility.
 Due to the algorithmic and authorship differences between versions of the codebase, a unique identifier is required for accurate citation of that version.
 Therefore, to enable reproducibility in the use of the
-|cyclus| ecosystem, each version must be unambiguously citeable with a distinct
+|cyclus| ecosystem, each version must be unambiguously citable with a distinct
 DOI.

 Second, to provide an appropriately transparent public link between the